CMFernandes/rock_paper_scissor/README.md

 Was build with HTML, CSS and vanilla Javacript.

 The main purpose of this project was to practice:
--functions
+- functions
--condicionals
+- condicionals
--DOM manipulation
+- DOM manipulation
--event listeners
+- event listeners

 Assigment from [The Odin Project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors) Foundations course.